MrFums/Valbot/README.md

 Keep in mind that the premium build is not fully finished and is still being worked on.
 There is no promise that premium will continue to be updated as it is classed as a closed project.
 As it is classed as a donation, I will not accept any refund requests under any circumstances.

-If you wish to donate or know more, please send me a message on Discord: `Fums#0888`

 The minimum donation amount to gain access to *Valbot Premium* is 7USD / 6EUR / 5GBP __after fees__.
 Please keep in mind by donating you aren't "buying" access to Valbot Premium; it's merely a way of saying thank you for donating.